Secure Your Church with an Electronic Access Control System

 The Benefits of Electronic Access Control Systems

 Though passcard systems are far from perfect, they provide many benefits to the churches that use them.
 The computers within passcard systems not only provide increased security by making lock picking impossible, but they also provide better entry control to church administration.

 By individually encoding employees' passcards, administrators can control when and where people enter the building.
 If a plumber needs to look at the baptismal pipes, but is only available during a scheduled staff meeting, he can be given a passcard that allows him to enter at only one door, and only between certain hours.
 If he had a traditional key, the plumber could enter the building at any time of the day or night—without anyone's knowledge.

 Electronic access control systems also benefit churches by recording who entered the building at what time.
 When a passcard unlocks a door, the computer tracks which employee's card was used.
 Because of this, passcard systems track comings and goings in a way that traditional key entry systems could never do.

-When the time comes to update your church's security system, or it becomes necessary to change your building's locks, you may want to consider installing an electronic access control system.
-Although traditional lock and keys have some benefits, the security advantage that passcard systems offer to churches makes the extra expense of an electronic access control system worthwhile.
+When the time comes to update your church's security system, or it becomes necessary to change your building's locks, consider installing an electronic access control system.
+Although traditional locks and keys have some benefits, the security advantage that passcard systems offer to churches may make the extra expense of an electronic access control system worthwhile.